the-juniper-studio/gatsby-source-holidayextras/README.md

   Gatsby Source Holiday Extras
 </h1>

+** This Plugin is Still in Alpha release and is subject to breaking changes until V1 is offificially releases **

 ## What does this plugin do?

 This plugin queries Information from Holiday Extras Product Library.